Feb 14, 2014 - Research

-For Valentine’s Day, we analyzed data from 15,298 real-world couples who had children together and found that people paired with others who were more like themselves than they were different.02122014_ValentinesDayPost_4
+For Valentine’s Day, we analyzed data from 15,298 real-world couples who had children together and found that people paired with others who were more like themselves than they were different.

 What Couples Have in Common

-Partners don’t just tend to be about the same age, according to our data, they also tend to share the same education level, a similar Body Mass Index and even a tendency to be apologetic.
+According to our data, partners tend to be about the same age, share the same education level, have a similar Body Mass Index, and even tend to be apologetic.

-Athletes tended to pair with other athletes, downhill skiers with downhill skiers, hikers with hikers and weightlifters with weightlifters.
-We also found that people who were punctual paired with others who were on time, and that vegetarians tended get together with other non-carnivores.
+Athletes tended to pair with other athletes, downhill skiers with downhill skiers, hikers with hikers, and weightlifters with weightlifters.
+We also found that punctual people paired with others who were on time, and vegetarians tended to get together with other non-carnivores.

-These are real correlations, but it is important to note that a correlation does not imply causation.
+These are accurate correlations, but it is important to note that a correlation does not imply causation.

 Since correlations can be misleading in other ways, one of 23andMe’s computational biologists, Aaron Kleinman, looked a little deeper.
 Aaron computed the effect size of an individual’s phenotype on their spouse’s phenotype, controlling for age and ethnicity.
 Even when the effect size is strong, it is still important to note that that doesn’t indicate causation either.
 We don’t know why couples share some of these phenotypes.